AndersDeath/diary2/000-current.md

 # 03 June - Saturday - Kaş - 247 day of immigration

-Today I tried to record pppodcast.s
+Today I tried to record pppodcast.
+For some reasons the sound recorded poor and I sou